-Location Mooresville, NC Program 4200 Catalog UTI Tech I Delivery Method
+Location Mooresville, NC Program 4200 Catalog UTI Tech I Delivery Method Blended Train for a Career as an Automotive Technician

 As a Universal Technical Institute Automotive Technology student, you will learn how to diagnose, maintain and repair domestic and imported automobiles.
 You will also learn how to troubleshoot problems of all kinds, using the latest engine analyzers, handheld scanners and other computerized diagnostic equipment.
 You will learn everything from basic engine systems to computerized fuel injection, anti-lock brakes, passenger restraint systems, computerized engine controls and much more.